Offline storage of cryptocurrencies, typically involving hardware non-custodial wallets, USBs, offline computers, or paper wallets.

 used to receive, store and send cryptocurrencies

-are usually divided into two categories: hosted
+are usually divided into two categories: hot and cold wallets.

 Access to the funds stored on a wallet is secured by a single or multiple private keys in the cases of single-signature or multisig